 Family meal time is the perfect time to set aside food for your dog.
 Extra food set aside during food preparation saves time later.
 After you’ve eaten your meal, keep the scraps (no bones) in a sealed container in the refrigerator.
 These scraps will become the basis for tasty meals for the furry member of your family.

-All meat we recommend is cooked.
+Most of the meat in the recipe book is cooked.
 A limited portion of beef fat is fine and can promote a healthy coat.
 If your dog is overweight, however, it is best to restrict calories — substitute a tablespoon of olive or canola oil.

-Fowl (turkey, chicken, etc.): all meat should be off the bone.
+The meat of fowl (turkey, chicken, etc.) should be off the bone.
 Cooked turkey and chicken skin is fine.

 Many of recipes call for specific vegetables.
 Not all dogs like all vegetables.
 If you are hand blending, your dog will let you know her the vegetables she doesn’t like by not eating them.
 (However, if you prepare her meals in a blender she’ll never know).